CyS2020/Notebook/ElasticSearch.md

     - The dynamic parameter controls whether new fields are added dynamically, and accepts the following parameters: <br/>true、runtime、false、strict
 - Field data types
   - JSON documents are hierarchical in nature, Similar to common types of queries, e.g. used `manager.name.first` as key to query
-  - The nested type is a specialised version of the object data type that allows arrays of objects to be indexed in a way that they can be queried independently of each other. (if want to query the field the index parameter must equals true)
+  - The nested type is a specialised version of the object data type that allows arrays of objects to be indexed in a way that they can be queried independently of each other. (if want to query the field the "index parameter" = true)